Fannie S. Spitz

-Fannie S. Spitz, from a 1922 publication.

 Fannie Schutz Spitz (February 14, 1873 – October 17, 1943) was an American inventor.
 She patented the first machine to shell pine nuts for commercial use.

 Early life

 Fannie Schutz was from El Paso, Texas, the daughter of Samuel Schutz and Friederike Siebenborn Schutz.
 Both of her parents were born in Germany.
 Her father was a merchant.
 Her cousin Solomon C. Schutz was elected El Paso's third mayor in 1880.